-▶ S1(POS) Enables the system to enter the ACPI S1 (Power on Suspend) sleep state.
+▶ \$1(POS) Enables the system to enter the ACPI \$1 (Power on Suspend) sleep state.

 In S1 sleep state, the system appears suspended and stays in a low power mode.

 The system can be resumed at any time.

-▶ S3(STR) Enables the system to enter the ACPI S3 (Suspend to RAM) sleep state.
-In resumes to its working state exactly where it was left off.
-(Default)
+▶ S3(STR) Enables the system to enter the ACPI S3 (Suspend to RAM) sleep state (default).

-S3 sleep state, the system appears to be off and consumes less power than in the S1 state.
-When signaled by a wake-up device or event, the system
+In S3 sleep state, the system appears to be off and consumes less power than in the S1 state.
+When signaled by a wake-up device or event, the system resumes to its working state exactly where it was left off.